Printable tract now available: "Is the Savior Merry about Christmas?"

 It is important that we take the time to question whether or not our traditions even if few dare to.
-I find it ironic that many Christians will speak against the Catholic traditions of Lent, Ash Wednesday, etc. but fail to recognize that the same types of pagan elements exist in the celebration of Christmas and Easter.
+I find it ironic that many Christians will speak against the Catholic traditions of Lent, Ash Wednesday, etc. but fail to recognize that pagan elements also exist in the celebration of Christmas and Easter.
 So how did the Christmas observance get its start?

 Origin of Christmas

 "During the later periods of Roman history, sun worship gained in importance and ultimately led to what has been called a 'solar monotheism.'
 Nearly all the gods of the period were possessed of Solar qualities, and both Christ and Mithra acquired the traits of solar deities.
 The feast of Sol and Victus (open unconquered Sun) on December 25th was celebrated with great joy, and eventually this date was taken over by the Christians as Christmas, the birthday of Christ."

 Notice how it says "both Christ and Mithra acquired the traits of solar deities?"
 Pardon me, but do any alarm bells go off here?

 The Christians were apparently trying to get more converts so they tried to make the Messiah more like the idols found in sun worship---all under the guise of making Him more attractive to pagans.

 They even brought various elements of the December 25th "feast of the unconquered sun" into their worship by saying that December 25th was actually the Messiah's birthday, which was simply not true.
 This is the origin of Christmas and this is why we have various pagan-rooted traditions accompanying this holiday.